12 Top-Rated Attractions & Things to Do in Fort Myers, FL

 For the kids there is a splash pad and a playground, but one of the park's major highlights is the miniature train.
 The train, 1/8th the size of a real one, is driven by an engineer and runs on a 1.5-mile loop that passes by lakes, small recreated villages, and tropical woods.
 The loop takes approximately 15 minutes to complete, and the trains run every 30 minutes on the hour, seven days a week.
 Nearby the ticket office is a 3,200-square-foot train museum with interactive exhibits.

 Those not interested in trains will enjoy the man-made lake.
-You can rent a boat or launch your own watercraft (no motors), fish, or just enjoy watching the fountains.
+You can rent a boat or launch your own watercraft (no motors allowed), fish, or just enjoy watching the fountains.
 Bike rentals are also available, and a number of trails run through the park.
 If you want to get more active, there are several volleyball courts and fitness stations.
 Picnic sites in the park can be booked.

 Where to Stay in Fort Myers & Fort Myers Beach